What Are Prostate Cancer Misdiagnosis Claims?

 - How our ‘No Win, No Fee’ agreement operates

-After your consultation, our specialist solicitors will start collecting evidence to support your prostate cancer misdiagnosis case and begin negotiations.
+Once we have ascertained the legitimacy of your claim, our specialist solicitors will start collecting evidence to support your case and begin negotiations.

-What Benefits Can I Claim with Prostate Cancer?
+What Benefits Can I Claim for Prostate Cancer?

-You may be able to gain financial support if you have prostate cancer.
-In the event of a successful claim, your prostate cancer compensation can help cover a broad range of costs resulting from the misdiagnosis, including:
+In the event of a successful prostate cancer claim, your compensation can similarly help you to cover a broad range of costs resulting from the misdiagnosis, including:

 - Follow-up and ongoing care costs